snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 3. Add a New Data Source:
    - Go to the [Data sources tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors).
    - Click on [+Add](https://admin.microsoft.com/adminportal/home#/MicrosoftSearch/Connectors/add?ms_search_referrer=MicrosoftSearchDocs_Configure_Connector).
-   - From the list of available connectors, select the data source you wish to connect (e.g., ServiceNow Knowledge, Salesforce, etc.).
+   - From the list of available connectors, select the data source you wish to connect (for example, ServiceNow Knowledge, Salesforce, etc.).

 ---